djoshea/synaptome/README.md

 ### Fields

-    vis : array of channel names (or arrays of 3 channel names for RGB composites) used for each row of the synaptogram visualization visname : array of names printed next to each row of the synaptogram. typically these are automatically filled out when addvisrow() is used.
+    vis : array of channel names (or arrays of 3 channel names for RGB composites) used for each row of the synaptogram visualization

+    visname : array of names printed next to each row of the synaptogram.
+              Typically these are automatically filled out when addvisrow() is used.

 ### Functions

-    ds = addvisrow(ds, visdat, name)
+#### `ds = addvisrow(ds, visdat, name)`

-	Used to add a row to the ds.vis list. visdat is either the name of a channel (filtered or color annotation) or an array of 3 channel names.
-If one of the colors is not specified (i.e. array of length 2) or is given by '', the color will be set to 0 in the compositing. name is an optional string used to override the default name printed next to each row on the synaptogram.
+Used to add a row to the ds.vis list.

+        visdat is either the name of a channel (filtered or color annotation) or an array of 3 channel names.
+If one of the colors is not specified (i.e. array of length 2) or is given by '', the color will be set to 0 in the compositing.

+	name is an optional string used to override the default name printed next to each row on the synaptogram.
 The default is the original name or each of the channel names joined by ' / ' in between.

-    syntable(ds, i)
+#### `syntable(ds, i)`

-	Displays a data table containing the value of each feature for a particular synapse, typically evoked within viewsg to be displayed alongside the synaptogram
+Displays a data table containing the value of each feature for a particular synapse, typically evoked within viewsg to be displayed alongside the synaptogram.

-	i is a synapse index in the interval [1 ds.ntrain]
+	i : synapse index in the interval [1 ds.ntrain]

-    viewsg(ds, i, fignum)
+#### `viewsg(ds, i, fignum)`

 Displays the synaptogram for synapse i in figure(fignum).
 This is the method called from a synplot's on click callback function to bringup the synaptogram for the clicked point.
 Uses ds.vis and ds.visname to build up the synaptogram image row by row using viewsgrow and then to display the full synaptogram on a dark background with text labels to either side.

+        i : synapse index in the interval [1 ds.ntrain]

+        fignum : number of figure to display in. default is gcf.

-    rowdat = viewsgrow(dat, bordercol, vspacing, hspacing)
+#### `rowdat = viewsgrow(dat, bordercol, vspacing, hspacing)`

-	dat is either a 3d intensity array in [z y x] coords, or dat is a struct where dat.R, dat.G, dat.B are 3d intensity arrays in [z y x] coords (for RGB color)
+       dat : either a 3d intensity array in [z y x] coords, or a struct where dat.R, dat.G, dat.B are 3d intensity arrays in [z y x] coords (for RGB color)

-	bordercol is a RGB value used to fill the margins around each XY tile vspacing is padding above and below each tile hspacing is padding left of each tile and to the right of the last tile
+	bordercol : 3x1 RGB value used to fill the margins around each XY tile

+	vspacing : padding above and below each tile

+	hspacing : padding left of each tile and to the right of the last tile

 Supervised Learning
 -------------------